gmuinos/gmuinos.github.io/stuff/tastingWine/index.md

 Food can change the experience of the wine strongly.
 A subtle white wine will taste like water when eating strong food.
 There is no universal model for what is good and what is bad, so the better way of understanding is to consider how things affect each other based on our own taste.

 - Riesling is more acidic than most grapes.
 Use it when wanting to get a palate cleanser between spoons of food.
-- Oaky chardonnay, Chillean and Spanish wines labled as crianza/reserva/gran reserva taste like vanilla with lower acidity.
+- Oaky chardonnay, Chillean and Spanish wines labeled as crianza/reserva/gran reserva taste like vanilla with lower acidity.
 Use them when trying to get round autimmy notes.
+- Musat, gewürztraminer, and albariño taste more floral and fruity but less acidic than riesling.
+So they can work well alone or with fish, vegetables, or seafood.
+- Sangiovese, nebbiolo, barbera, or aglianico have quite some acidity for being red grapes.
+Drink always with food!
+Especially dishes with tomatoes and meat.

 ## Year and aging